DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-06-dddem-post.md

 ## Supporting and endorsing the local tech community

 A key focus of DDD East Midlands is giving back to, celebrating and promoting the outstanding tech community that has grown in the East Midlands.
 There is a booming tech community in the East Midlands (just look at the number of events on https://nottingham.digital/).
 From slack groups to hackathons, there are a lot of opportunities for collaboration and friendship.
-The organisers are passionate about producing a high quality, well organised, professional event that echoes the qualities of the East Midlands: collaboration, innovation, inclusivity and camaraderie.
+The organizers are passionate about producing a high quality, well organised, professional event that echoes the qualities of the East Midlands: collaboration, innovation, inclusivity, and camaraderie.

 We are thinking beyond the event.
 We don’t want to just encourage people to join our excellent community for just one day _(yes — we CAN be heroes, just for one day)_, but we want the effects to last beyond the conference